virtual team building activities

 4. Favourite Things

-This activity is a great icebreaker for your team events in Melbourne.
+This activity is a great icebreaker for your online team events in Melbourne.
 The manager or facilitator can decide on a topic, which can either be work-related or personal.

-To make this corporate team building more fun, tell your teammates to search for a photo that signifies their favourite thing about the chosen topic.
-Then, the members of the team take turns in sharing their favourite things with the group.
+To make this remote team building more fun, tell your teammates to search for a photo that signifies their favourite thing about the chosen topic.
+Then, the members of the team take turns sharing their favourite things with the group.
 Since there is no wrong answer, this activity is more relaxing and isn’t anxiety-inducing.
 Not only will it eliminate prejudices, but it can also teach you a thing or two about each other.
 When one member learns that the other shares his/her interest in something, they’d be encouraged to converse – and that’s an excellent start!

 5. Virtual Coffee Breaks